raminrasoulinezhad/DeepBenchVerilog/codes/README_hls4ml_rnn_repo.md

 	(Number of Sequences) * (Hidden layer size) < 2^16

 Reason: It will be saved in a `short int` variable.
 It is a HLS4ML's limit.
+You can ignore this part as does not affect the HW.

 2- Rule 2: